suneelpatel/Data-Analysis-using-Python/README.md

 ##### For example:
 Researchers prefer this during the initial stages of survey research, as it’s quick and easy to deliver results.

+# 6. Descriptive Statistics:
+Collecting, Summarizing or Describing and Processing data to transform data into information

+Descriptive statistics are used to describe the basic features of the data in a study.
+* Descriptive statistics is a data analysis strategy.
+* It deals with the representation of numerical facts, or data, in either table or graphic form, and with the methodology of analysis the data.

+Example: A student’s grade point average (GPA), provides a good understanding in analysing his overall performance.

+### Type of Descriptive Statstics:
+Descriptive statistics are broken down into two categories. **Measures of Central Tendency** and **Measures of Spread (variability or dispersion)**.

+### (1) Measure of Centre(Central Tendency):
+The data values for most numerical variables tend to group around a specific value

+Measure of centre help us to describe what extent this pattern holds for a specific numerical variable

+Three commonly-used measures of centre:

+##### (a) Mean (also known as the arithmetic mean or average)
+##### (b) Median
+##### (c) Mode

+#### Mean: “An Average”
+The mean (or average) of a number of observations is the sum of the values of all the observations divided by the total number of observations.
+It is denoted by the symbol X, read as ‘X bar’.

+#### Median: “A middle Value”
+The median is that value of the given number of observations, which divides it into exactly two parts.
+So, when the data is arranged in ascending (or descending) order the median of ungrouped data is calculated as follows:

+(i) When the number of observations (n) is odd, the median is the value of the {(n+1)/2}th observation.
+For example, if n = 13, the value of the {(13+1)/2}th, i.e., the 7th observation will be the median.

+(ii) When the number of observations (n) is even, the median is the mean of the {n/2}th and the {(n+1)/2}th observations.

+#### Mode: “The highest or maximum number of frequency”
+The mode is the most common observation of a data set, or the value in the data set that occurs most frequently.

+#### Comparison between median and mean:
+Median:
+•	Ignore the extreme value
+•	Tell the point from where 50% data is lesser and 50% is more

+Mean:
+•	All the data are given equal importance

+#### Relationship among all
+Mean – Mode = 3 (Mean - Median)

+Mode = 3Median – 2Mean

+### (2) Measure of Spread (Variability / Dispersion)
+A measure of spread, sometimes also called a measure of dispersion or measure of variability is used to describe the variability in a sample or population.

+It is usually used in conjunction with measure of central tendency, such as the mean or median, to provide an overall description of a set of data.

+##### (a) Range
+##### (b) Percentiles/Quartiles
+##### (c) Inter-Quartile Range (IQR)
+##### (d) Variance
+##### (e) Standard Deviation
+##### (f) Skewness
+##### (g) Kurtosis

+#### (a) Range:

+The range is simply the difference between the maximum and minimum values in a data set.
+##### Range = max - min

+So in a data set of 2, 2, 3, 4, 5, 5, 6, 7, 8, 9, 11, 13, 15, 15, 17, 19, 20, the range is the difference between 2 and 20.
+18 = 20 - 2

+While it is useful in seeing how large the difference in observations is in a sample, it says nothing about the spread of the data.

+#### (b) Percentiles/Quartiles
+##### Percentiles divide a data set into 100 equal parts.
+A percentile is simply a measure that tells us what percent of the total frequency of a data set was at or below that measure.

+##### The Quartiles also divide the data into divisions of 25%, so:

+Quartile 1 (Q1) can be called the 25th percentile
+Quartile 2 (Q2) can be called the 50th percentile
+Quartile 3 (Q3) can be called the 75th percentile

+#### (c) Inter-Quartile Range (IQR)
+The inter-quartile range (IQR) gives more information about how the observation values of a data set are dispersed.
+It shows the range of the middle 50% of observations.

+#### (d) Variance

+##### Deviation: The difference between each xi and the mean is called deviation about the mean

+##### Variance: is based on deviations and entails computing square of deviations

+##### Population Variance: Average of Standard Deviations

+##### Sample Variance: sum of square deviations divided by n-1

+#### (e) Standard Deviation

+The standard deviation indicates the average distance between an observation value, and the mean of a data set.
+In this way, it shows how well the mean represents the values in a data set.
+Like the mean, it is appropriate to use when the data set is not skewed or containing outliers.

+#### (f) Skewness
+In probability theory and statistics, skewness is a measure of the asymmetry of the probability distribution of a real-valued random variable about its mean.
+The skewness value can be positive or negative, or undefined.

+#### (g) Kurtosis
+In probability theory and statistics, kurtosis is a measure of the "tailedness" of the probability distribution of a real-valued random variable.